antaldaniel/danielantal.eu/content/english/post/2020-04-16-regional-opendata-release/index.md

 The dataset is available on the European open research data repository, [Zenodo](https://zenodo.org/record/3754574#.XpimX8gzbIU).
 It will be updated annually. [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3754574.svg)](https://doi.org/10.5281/zenodo.3754574)

 The processing information is available in the dataset.
-First, we have used our open source software to correct the regional boundary changes during the decade (see [Programatic Approach To Work With European Regional Data Panels](/post/2020-02-13-regional_eurostat/)).
+First, the CEEMID open source software corrects the regional boundaries when changes affected them in the past decade (_see [Programatic Approach To Work With European Regional Data Panels](/post/2020-02-13-regional_eurostat/)_).

-When data was missing in the end of the dataset, we used the last observation carry forward, when in the beginning, the next observation carry backwards data.
-Gaps in the data were interpolated using linear interpolation.
+When data was missing in the end of the dataset, the last observation is carried forward, when in the beginning, the next observation is carried backwards.
+Gaps in the data are interpolated using linear interpolation.
 Whenever data was available on a larger (provincial level), we imputed it to the smaller regional units.
+In the next release, panel and time series model based forecasts will be included, too.

-The data contains standard national / regional references according the European NUTS2013 standard for backwards compatibility.
+The data contains both current NUTS2016 standard national/regional references, and the NUTS2013 standard for backward compatibility.
 Further documentation will be available on our methodology on the [documentation.ceemid.eu](https://documentation.ceemid.eu) wiki website.

 At last, the data was put into a table that complies with the [tidy data](https://www.jstatsoft.org/article/view/v059i10) principles for easier processing on computers and immediate use in spreadsheet applications.